APPSC Group 1 Syllabus for 2019 Andhra State Services Exam

 - Bifurcation of Andhra Pradesh and its Administrative, Economic, Social, Cultural, Political, and legal implications/problems.

-Phase II: APPSC Syllabus for Group 1 for Mains Exam
+Phase II: APPSC Group 1 Syllabus for Mains Exam

 The exam is of basic class X level and is Qualifying in nature.
 The marks obtained will not be counted for final selection.